mitchallison2/song_recommender/README.md

 [song_recommender_app_demo.webm](https://user-images.githubusercontent.com/108199202/194585900-89e964ff-988a-4be5-90a2-6b7604e14449.webm)

 ## Project Overview:
 Using the CRISP-DM model, I created and deployed a music recommendation system.
-By quering open-source, unrated `listens` from [ListenBrainz](https://listenbrainz.org/) through Google BigQuery, I was able to work with 37 million rows on Google Colab.
+By querying open-source, unrated `listens` from [ListenBrainz](https://listenbrainz.org/) through Google BigQuery, I was able to work with 37 million rows on Google Colab.
 I transformed the frequency of plays per profile per song to create an explicit rating system.
 Then I was able to create and deploy a lightweight collaborative SVD model for people to find new music.
-Users would simply need to pick the artist, song, and rating for several songs of their choice to get personalized recommmendations for their tastes.
+Users would simply need to pick the artist, song, and rating for several songs of their choice to get personalized recommendations for their tastes.

 ## Business Problem:
 ![streaming_money](https://www.garyfox.co/wp-content/uploads/2019/12/music-streaming-makes-money.png.webp)